 After five hours at the DMV today, my wife finally obtained her new driver’s license.
-She’s already canceled her credit cards and the last of the new ones should be here tomorrow.
+She’s already canceled her credit cards, and the last of the new ones should be here tomorrow.
 Once her replacement ATM card arrives, she’ll have completed the restoration of the wallet she lost on Monday and found yesterday.

-The child pointed to the retreating garbage truck.
+The child pointed to the retreating vehicle.